 Hungarian minor lick:

-Conclusion: Your next steps as a metal guitarist
+Beyond Scales: Your next steps as a metal guitarist

 One of the 7 variables that determine how long it will take you to become good, or great on the guitar is the genre of music you play.

 And Heavy Metal is surely not among the easiest genres to master.

 Now that you know some of the most common guitar scales used in metal, I suggest that you focus on these three elements to make fast progress in metal guitar playing:

 - Technique.
 In the same way some guitar scales are more commonly used in metal, some guitar techniques are more commonly used in metal.